 The Problem: Communications Limits bug lets kids chat with anyone

-A brand new feature has been felled by a brand new bug — this time in the new 13.3 Communication Limits feature that lets parents control who their kids can text, FaceTime, or call.
+A brand new feature was felled by a brand new bug — this time in the 13.3 Communication Limits feature that lets parents control who their kids can text, FaceTime, or call.
 CNBC initially revealed the bug lets the little ones communicate with anyone they want, and even offers a conduit for strangers to communicate with your kid.
 A child should not be able to add a contact to an iPhone address book without a parent entering their PIN first.
 But kids can get around restrictions if contacts are not synced with iCloud or by using an Apple Watch and Siri, which will obligingly call or text anyone the child asks, whether or not they are on a contact list.
-Notably, the new feature does not work with Facebook Messenger, SnapChat, and Skype.
+The new feature does not work with Facebook Messenger, Snapchat, and Skype.
 Apple says the issue only occurs on devices set up with a “non-standard configuration,” and has promised a total fix in future upgrades.
 It suggests the following interim solution.

 Possible Solution: Force contacts to sync with iCloud by default